title

 WHEREAS, the central focus of a ROSC is to create an infrastructure or system of care with the resources available to effectively address the full range of substance use and/or co-occurring disorders within a community.
 IDHS/SUPR continues to commit to building and sustaining a recovery infrastructure that supports a Recovery Ready Illinois for people using substances, those actively treating their substance use and/or co-occurring disorders and those in recovery; and

-WHEREAS, the Kane County Health Department has applied to receive funding from the Illinois Department of Human Services in the amount of one hundred fifty thousand dollars ($150,000.00) to implement this program; and
+WHEREAS, the Kane County Health Department has applied to receive funding from the Illinois Department of Human Services in the amount of one hundred fifty thousand dollars ($150,000.00) to implement this program.

 Click here for full text